SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-dotnet.md

 ---
 title:  "Getting started with sensenet and the .Net Core client"
-category: Tutorials
-index: 0
-version: v7.0
-tags: [dotnet, getting started, client]
+metaTitle: "Getting started with sensenet and the .Net Core client"
-description: This tutorial shows you how to start using sensenet with the .Net client API.
+metaDescription: This tutorial shows you how to start using sensenet with the .Net client API.
 ---

 In this tutorial we will export a folder structure containing subfolders and files to the file system, using the .Net Client library for sensenet.